Trump says more than 1 million Americans have been tested for coronavirus

 He referred to the testing number as a milestone.

-“We’re getting it from all over the world and we’re also sending things that we don’t need to other parts,” he said.

-Trump said he had just spoken with Italian Prime Minister Giuseppe Conte and that the United State would be sending Italy about $100 million worth of medical supplies that are not needed in the United States.

-Reporting by Steve Holland, Daphne Psaledakis, Tim Ahmann and Jeff Mason; Editing by Tom Brown
+Reporting by Steve Holland, Daphne Psaledakis and Jeff Mason; Editing by Sandra Maler